 Introduction

-I'm a current fourth-year Astronomy PhD student at New Mexico State University.
-I have a BS in Astrophysics and MS in Physics.
-My research focuses on fine-scale structures in the solar atmosphere and their contribution to mass/energy transfer between the different regions, as well as their relation to space weather.
+I'm a current fifth-year Astronomy PhD student at New Mexico State University (NMSU), and Graduate Research Assistant at Los Alamos National Laboratory (LANL).
+I have a BS in Astrophysics, MS in Physics, and MS in Astronomy.
+My research focuses on both observation and simulation of plasma structures in the solar atmopshere, their contribution to mass/energy transfer between the different regions, and their relation to space weather.

 Link to CV